Root groupoid and related Lie superalgebras: Introduction

 \subsection{Comment on the groupoids studied in~\cite{HY,AA}}

-\VH{In~\cite{HY} the authors assign a groupoid (called Coxeter groupoid) to a collection of vectors in a vector space $\fh^*$ endowed with a nondegenerate symmetric bilinear form.} The objects of "Coxeter groupoid" appearing in the definition in~\cite{HY} correspond to different choices of (accessible) Borel subalgebras \VH{of a Kac-Moody superalgebra given by a symmetrizable Cartan datum}; thus, they correspond to the vertices of what we call a skeleton component.
+In~\cite{HY} the authors assign a groupoid (called Coxeter groupoid) to a collection of vectors in a vector space $\fh^*$ endowed with a nondegenerate symmetric bilinear form.
+The objects of "Coxeter groupoid" appearing in the definition in~\cite{HY} correspond to different choices of Borel subalgebras of a Kac-Moody superalgebra given by a symmetrizable Cartan datum; thus, they correspond to the vertices of what we call a skeleton component.
 The arrows are generated by reflections with respect to all simple roots.
 Our result claiming coxeterity of the skeleton (Theorem~\ref{thm:skeleton-coxeter}) means that the groupoid defined in~\cite{HY} is contractible.
 For instance, it assigns to a semisimple Lie algebra the Cayley graph of its Weyl group (which is contractible when considered as a groupoid).
 In order to get for a semisimple Lie algebra the classifying groupoid of the Weyl group instead of the contractible Cayley graph, one has to identify the vertices having the same Cartan matrix as it is done in~\cite{AA}.

-In the present paper we do something similar to~\cite{AA}.
-However, from a categorical point of view it is better to replace factoring the set of objects of a groupoid by an equivalence relation with adding isomorphisms connecting the objects that we are willing to declare equivalent.
-This is precisely what we do.
+In the present paper we do something similar to~\cite{AA}, however, instead of identifying equivalent vertices, we add isomorphisms between them.

 In our root groupoid we have generators for the arrows of three different types: apart from reflexions, we have tautological arrows and homotheties that connect vertices with D-equivalent Cartan matrices.
 In absence of isotropic reflexions (for instance for Kac-Moody algebras) the Weyl group coincides with the automorphism group of an object of the corresponding component of a root groupoid.
-However, this does not hold in general, see~\ref{prp:structure-Aut} and Section~\ref{sec:app}.
+In general, these two groups are different, see~\ref{prp:structure-Aut} and Section~\ref{sec:app}.